 Tours to Central Australia have also been offered at these Year Levels.

-First week back all students attend a Study Skills Seminar.
+First week back all students attend a Study Skills Camp.
 Challenging activities, sport, relaxation, study skills and career exploration are some of the activities undertaken.

 WORLD CHALLENGE: YEARS 9 - 12

 Every two years students from the College participate in a World Challenge expedition.
 Each expedition gives students a unique understanding of challenges, participation and the environment - taking students out of their comfort zone, learning to cope with new environments and work as a team, being responsible and becoming confident decision makers.
 It’s also a great way to experience the culture of another country, and get a broader perspective of life outside Australia.
 Each expedition also provides students with the chance to help out with local community projects.